-All programmes have their own procedures for considering mitigating circumstances and will accommodate you wherever possible.
-For example, they can extend submission deadlines or make alternative arrangements for local tests so that you are not disadvantaged.
+- Relaxed approach to extensions: All programmes have their own procedures for considering short-term mitigating circumstances and will accommodate you wherever possible.
+For example, departments can extend submission deadlines or make alternative arrangements for local tests so that you are not disadvantaged.
+If you are struggling to submit assessment on time, please consult with your department as they will endeavour to be flexible and ensure you are supported in these extraordinary circumstances.

+If you have circumstances not related to Covid-19, please follow the normal process for submitting an EMC.
 More details are available in the student guide EMC – An Overview for Students.
-There is also a printed booklet available.

-For the full version of the EMC scheme, please refer to Academic Regulations.
+For the full version of the EMC scheme, please refer to EMC Regulations

 Deadline dates for submitting EMC applications differ across faculties.
-Dates for each faculty are found here; EMC-deadlines-Academic-year-19-20
+Dates for each faculty are found here; EMC-deadlines-Academic-year-20-21.

 Please note: the deadline for all EMC applications is 5pm.